Search

 • Maintaining overall health, avoiding smoking, and proper nutrition support optimal wound healing.

 • Proper wound care, silicone-based treatments, scar massage, sun protection, non-surgical treatments, and medical tattooing can improve scar appearance.
 Scar revision surgery is an option to surgically remove old scars, creating a newer, less noticeable scar.
+When it comes to aftercare, each surgeon will give you their own recommendations based on their experience and preferences.
+Dr. Jacobs (he/him), for example, recommends compression over all other care techniques.
+Still, patients should follow other care protocols like being careful not to expose their scars to UV rays during the first year after recovery.

 Sources